What is Publication of Private Facts (Invasion of Privacy)?

 Similar to the tort of defamation, consent is a defense to a claim for publication of private facts.
 If the plaintiff gave oral or written consent to the publication of the disputed facts then the defendant will not be liable for the publication.
 The publication must not exceed the consent.
 Furthermore, the plaintiff that originally has the consent can revoke that consent anytime before the use of their name or photograph takes place.

 A second defense is the statute of limitations for the claim has expired.
-This term describes the maximum amount of time the plaintiff can wait before bringing a lawsuit.
+This term describes the maximum amount of time the plaintiff can wait before bringing an invasion of privacy lawsuit.
 In publication of private facts cases, the statute of limitations ordinarily runs from the date of first publication of the offending facts.
 It is common to be anywhere from one to three years.
 A third defense is that the private facts are newsworthy.
 This occurs if the facts published reasonably discuss a matter of public concern.

 Damages for Publication of Private Facts